SureshB2938/Minimal-Task-Manager-with-Spring-Boot-Thymeleaf/README.md

-# Minimal-Task-Manager-with-Spring-Boot-Thymeleaf
+# Task-Manager-with-Spring-Boot-Thymeleaf
 A lightweight web-based task manager built with Spring Boot, Thymeleaf, and MySQL.
 Features include user login, task creation, due dates, priority levels, and tag filtering

-# 🧠 SmartTask – Minimal Task Manager with Spring Boot & Thymeleaf
+# 🧠 SmartTask – Task Manager with Spring Boot & Thymeleaf

 SmartTask is a lightweight, user-friendly task management web application built using **Spring Boot**, **Thymeleaf**, and **MySQL**.
 It allows users to manage tasks efficiently with features like due dates, priority levels, tag categorization, and a clean dashboard UI—all without using Spring Security or HTTP sessions.